AIrjen/OneButtonPrompt/README.md

 It generates an entire prompt from scratch.
 It is random, but controlled.
 You simply load up the script and press generate, and let it surprise you.

+It is best used on all-purpose models, such as Stable Difussion 1.5 or those based on 1.5.
+Such as [deliberate](https://civitai.com/models/4823/deliberate) and [dreamlike diffusion](https://civitai.com/models/1274/dreamlike-diffusion-10).
+However, feel free to use it on your personal favorite models.

 ## How to use in automatic1111
 In TXT2IMG or IMG2IMG, select the script "One Button Prompt".